hep-mirrors/sherpa/Manual/source/manual/parameters/hard-decays.rst

 * In :option:`PARTICLE_DATA` the :option:`Width` of the intermediate particles must be set to zero since they are handled as stable for the hard process matrix element calculation.
 The particles are then decayed by the internal (hard) decay module.
+If VBs are considered as intermediate particles, the width of all VBs must be set to zero to preserve SU(2) Ward-Identities.
+  This also holds true for processes where only one VB type participates as intermediate particle (e.g. same-sign :math:`\mathrm{W}^\pm \mathrm{W}^\pm` scattering process).

-* Spin correlations must be enabled during the hard decays (which is the default).
+* For the calculation of polarized cross sections, spin correlations between production and decay of the intermediate particles must be enabled (which is the default).

+* Enabling the smearing of the mass of the intermediate VBs according to a Breit-Wigner distribution improves the applied spin-correlated narrow-width approximation by also retaining some of the off- shell effects, details cf. :ref:`Hard decays` section (corresponding setting can be omitted since it is the default).

+* :option:`WIDTH_SCHEME` is set to :option:`Fixed` to be consistent with setting all VB widths to zero.

 The central setting to enable the calculation of polarized cross sections is: